 Follow the instructions on the label to kill the infestation.

-To help prevent future infestations, avoid growing your hibiscus in warm, dry conditions.
+To help prevent future infestations, avoid growing your hibiscus bush in warm, dry conditions.

-Mist your plant occasionally or wash it with warm water once per month.
+Mist your healthy plant occasionally, or wash it with warm water once per month.

 The moisture should help keep spider mites away.